egnha/valaddin/README.md

 #> 2) FALSE: is.numeric(y)
 ```

-Or do so with a custom error message:
+Or fill in a custom error message:

 ```R
 bc_num <- strictly(bc, "Not numeric" ~ is.numeric)